 - Lifetime Achievement – Richard Berner of Watertown

 These people and horse will be recognized at the WHC Awards Ceremony that is held at the Midwest Horse Fair in the Coliseum on Sunday, April 22 at 11:30 a.m..
 Please join us in applauding these people and horse for the contributions they have made to our equine industry in Wisconsin.
-Look for their bios in the MHF magazine, the CounciLetter, and on our web site in the near future.
+Please read each of their bio's below.

 Do you know someone who deserves to be nominated for recognition for their work in our equine industry?
 Check out the WHC Awards Program on our web site www.wisconsinhorsecouncil.org.